jmbucknall/EZDSL/ezdsl.md

 TrbSearchTree
 ----------------------------------------------------------------------
-A red-black tree is a binary search tree with inbuilt tree balancing algorithms during Insert and Delete.
+A red-black tree is a binary search tree with inbuilt tree balancing algorithms during `Insert` and `Delete`.
 This ensures that the tree does not degenerate into a sorted linked list, maintaining its excellent search times.
 Balancing in this sense means that the internal algorithms try to ensure that the path from every leaf to the root is